MatildaDamman/COMP3710_A3/recognition/ISIC_Siamese_47057111/README.md

 - False Negative Rate (55% on malignant class): While high, this is acceptable for initial screening when paired with expert confirmation
 - Recommended Workflow: Flag suspicious cases (predicted malignant) for dermatologist examination rather than providing autonomous diagnosis

-Comparison to Literature: Our 81% accuracy and 0.847 ROC-AUC are competitive with published Siamese network approaches on ISIC datasets, though below state-of-the-art ensemble methods (>90% accuracy) that use significantly larger training sets.
+Comparison to Literature: The 81% accuracy and 0.847 ROC-AUC are competitive with published Siamese network approaches on ISIC datasets, though below state-of-the-art ensemble methods (>90% accuracy) that use significantly larger training sets.

 ---